akshita317/smart-task-analyzer/README.md

 Overview
 --------
-A mini-application that scores and prioritizes tasks using a configurable algorithm.
-Backend is Django (SQLite), frontend is vanilla HTML/CSS/JS.
+A full-stack application that scores and prioritizes tasks using intelligent algorithms.
+Built with React + TypeScript (frontend) and Django (backend) with professional dark theme UI.

 Quick Start
 -----------

 ### Prerequisites
 - Python 3.8+
+- Node.js 16+
 - Git

 ### Setup Steps